seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
     <h2 align="center" class="mb-3">Tutorial C: Running the Seldonian Engine</h2>
     <hr class="my-4">
+    <h3>Introduction</h3>
+    <p>The Seldonian Engine library is one of the components of the Seldonian Toolkit.
+The engine is the core library that implements a basic Seldonian algorithm.
+The Experiments library is another component of the toolkit that runs many trials of a Seldonian algorithm.
+In doing so, it calls the engine many times.
+Because the Experiments library is dependent on the Engine library, but not vice versa, we present the Engine first in these tutorials.
+However, once you are more familiar with these libraries and Seldonian algorithms in general, you will find that the typical workflow involves first running Seldonian experiments with the experiments library.
+Once a Seldonian model is vetted with the experiments library, then one can run the Engine a single time to obtain a safe or fair model.
+The process can be thought of analogously to the development/deployment process.
+The Experiments library is used for development, and when it is time to deploy the model, the Engine library is used. </p>

     <h3>Outline</h3>
     <p>In this tutorial, you will learn how to:
     <ul>